📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Where Swedish fits in your week

 Swedish is our gentlest service.
 Deep Tissue is the next step up in pressure and is best for chronic knots.
 Oil Relaxing uses warm oil with smoother gliding strokes — slightly more sensory than standard Swedish.
-Stress Relief is more focused on shoulders, neck, and lower back specifically.
-All four cost the same — $50 for 30 minutes, $60 for 60 minutes — so the choice is purely about what your body needs that day.
+Stress Relief focuses on shoulders, neck, and lower back specifically.
+Couples is the same Swedish or other technique done side-by-side with a partner in adjacent rooms.
+Shiatsu is Japanese finger-pressure work along acupressure lines, clothes-on.
+All six cost the same — $50 for a 30-min Swedish, $70 for a full hour — so the choice is purely about what your body needs that day.
 Switching between sessions visit-to-visit is normal and welcome.
 Talk to us at check-in about which one fits.

 After your Swedish session